wayneeseguin/graft/doc/array-merging.md

 ```
 is an array entry.

-Spruce provides operators to modify a given array:
+graft provides operators to modify a given array:
 - `(( append ))`
 - `(( prepend ))`
 - `(( insert ... ))`